+If a woman has symptoms consistent with COVID-19 / has been tested for COVID-19 and is awaiting results / has confirmed COVID-19: contacts should only take place when they cannot be safely deferred until after the end of the quarantine/self-isolation period.
 If an in-person contact is required discuss with the DHB regarding the appropriate setting for the visit.
 This will require PPE equipment according to the current PPE guidance and requesting the woman to wear a face mask during the contact.

-Table 3.
-Guide to frequency of contacts postpartum during COVID-19 Alert Levels 3 and 4 person assessment for acute concerns.
+and type of contact required for each woman in her individual circumstances.
 Postpartum days Type of Contact Rationale for in-person contact Days 1, 2, 3 (daily contact depending on whether mother/baby are inpatients or at home, and local DHB guidance) In-person contact (undertake non-physical aspect of appointment by phone or video call prior to entering the woman's home) Undertake a full physical assessment of maternal and neonatal health: neonatal (Well Child Tamariki Ora) assessment including red eye reflex, metabolic screening, hip examination.
 Breastfeeding assessment and support, safe sleep space.
 If the woman is an inpatient, the DHB service may provide these assessments Within 24 hours of discharge from maternity facility In-person contact (undertake non-physical aspect of appointment by phone or video call prior to entering the woman's home) To identify care needs and undertake a physical assessment of maternal and neonatal health Day 4 Telephone/video call contact Day 5 to 7 In-person contact (undertake non-physical aspect of appointment by phone or video call prior to entering the woman's home) Undertake a full physical assessment of woman and baby.
 Maternal physical and psychosocial wellbeing.
 Neonatal (Well Child Tamariki Ora) assessment including weight.
 Breastfeeding observation.
 Day 9 Telephone/video call contact Day 10-14 In-person contact (undertake non-physical aspect of appointment by phone or video call prior to entering the woman's home) Undertake a full physical assessment of woman and baby.
 Maternal physical and psychosocial wellbeing.
 Neonatal assessment including weight.
-Breastfeeding observation Day 21 Telephone/video call contact
+Breastfeeding observation Day 21 Telephone/video call contact Day 28 - 42 days In-person contact (undertake non-physical aspect of appointment by phone or video call prior to entering the woman's home) Undertake a full physical assessment of maternal health and neonatal health prior to midwifery discharge.
+Refer to GP/Well Child services by 4 weeks Referrals to Well Child/ Tamariki Ora and GP services should continue as usual.